Sara-Tucker/python-notes/functions.md

 # Functions

-## Functions and Parameters:
 You should be making a # docstring for all your functions.

-Using integer division and .format method with return in function:
+Example using integer division and .format method with return in function:
 ```python
 def readable_timedelta(days):
     #to get the number of weeks we use integer division